isomerpages/moe-jpjc/_about-jpjc/Announcement for J1/For Parents.md

 description: ""
 third_nav_title: Announcement for J1
 ---
 **Our webinar has concluded.
-Please find the selected resources and the link to the KM portal here: https://www.jpjc.moe.edu.sg/about-jpjc/admission-matters/kmportal/.
+Please find the
+<a href="/about-jpjc/admission-matters/kmportal">selected resources and the link to the KM portal here</a>.
 Stay tuned for updates in 2027.**

 <div align="justify">